Internet pornography: Before the World Wide Web

 Pornography is regarded by some as one of the driving forces behind the expansion of the World Wide Web, like camcorders, VCRs and cable television before it.
 Prior to the development of the World Wide Web, pornographic images had been transmitted over the Internet as ASCII porn.
 To send images over network required computers with graphics capabilities and higher network bandwidth.
 In the late 1980s and early 1990s this was possible through the use of anonymous FTP servers and the Gopher protocol, an early content delivery protocol that was later displaced by HTTP.
+Beginning with the first JPEG-compressed test images were a set of four pictures, entitled; 'Boats', 'Barbara', 'Toys', and 'Zelda', which were created on June 18, 1987, in Copenhagen, Denmark by the Joint Photographic Experts Group formed in 1986 to build a universal way to compress digital images with a cropped scan of model Lena Sjööblom (Söderberg) (from a 1972 issue of Playboy) which is often called the "first JPEG" in pop culture because engineers used it frequently as an early test image.
+The JPE Group finalized and published the official JPEG standard specification on September 18, 1992.
 One of the early Gopher/FTP sites to compile pornography was the Digital Archive on the 17th Floor at TU Delft.
 This small image archive contained some low quality scanned pornographic images that were initially available to anyone anonymously.
 The site soon became restricted to Netherlands only access after traffic grew to over 10,000 users around the world, who were obtaining approximately 30,000 images a day.